thiago-devel/java/AluraAlgorithmsAndComplexity/README-algo.md

 ## Insertion Sort
 This algorithm performs the sort during the iteration of the list items.
 During the iteration, it checks if the previous (left item) is minor then the current case true, it changes the positions of the items.

+## Merge Sort
+This algorithm is able to take pre-sorted item lists and merge them into a new one in a sorted way.